telemersion/telemersive-router/README.md

 ## About

-tpf-switchboard is developed in the research project "Spatial Dis-/ Continuities in Telematic Performances".
-It's one element of our toolset to enable remote locations to create overlapping spaces on physical and virtual stages.
+*tpf-switchboard* is developed in the research project **Spatial Dis-/ Continuities in Telematic Performances**.
+It is one element of our tool set to enable remote locations to create overlapping spaces on physical and virtual stages.